AnimeshKumar923/test-repo/embedded-examples-error-resolution.md

 remove lines from 217 to 221

-Then the file becomes valid
+Then the file becomes valid in the AsyncAPI Studio